fbpx

 2. Super Bowl 42

 How did David Tyree catch that?
 The Helmet Catch.
 I remember watching the replays, astounded that the ball didn’t hit the ground.
-I’m not usually one to trumpet the sensationalized freak plays, but the context in which this catch was made makes it ultra-special.
-The catch trashed the Patriots undefeated regular season, kept the 1972 Dolphins alive as the only undefeated team in the modern era, and Eli Manning was no longer just Peyton Manning‘s little brother.
-While most credit should be given to the Giants defensive line for bull-rushing Tom Brady all night, the crazy catch became the most memorable moment.
+I’m not usually one to trumpet the sensationalized freak plays, but the context in which this grab was made makes it ultra-special.
+The reception trashed the Patriots undefeated regular season, kept the 1972 Dolphins alive as the only undefeated team in the modern era, and suddenly Eli Manning was no longer just Peyton Manning‘s little brother.
+While much credit should be given to the Giants defensive line for bull-rushing Tom Brady all night, the crazy catch became the most memorable moment.

 Embed from Getty Images